Lgarces33/springboot-securityProject/README.md

 # springboot-securityProject
-A webapp focusing on the usage of Springboot Security
+A webapp focusing on the usage of Springboot Security, it uses MongoDB.

 The project is ready to be deployed to a Kubernetes cluster and is just a matter of request the url of the pod, in the case you´re running Minikube you could run this command in order to expose the service provided by authproject: